python/cpython/Doc/library/re.rst

    Return an :term:`iterator` yielding :ref:`match objects <match-objects>` over all non-overlapping matches for the RE *pattern* in *string*.
 The *string* is scanned left-to-right, and matches are returned in the order found.
-Empty matches are included in the result unless they touch the beginning of another match.
+Empty matches are included in the result.
+See also the note about :func:`findall`.

 .. function:: sub(pattern, repl, string, count=0, flags=0)